 Find out what kind of coffee shops are in your area.
 Are there any drive-thru options already available?
 What do they serve?
 If all the drive-thru stands only serve beverages, then adding food to your menu will set you apart.

 You also need to know what the sit-down cafes are doing.
 Do they have an option for mobile order/pick up?
 Adding the option to mobile order through an app like Waitr can add a new dimension to your business.
 If someone gets their coffee at your stand twice as fast as anywhere else, they will come back.
-In fact, they may become loyal customers.
+They may become loyal customers.

 Another thing to consider when researching your competitors is their peak busy times.
 If there is a Starbucks down the street from you, you will be, in effect, taking away a part of their business.
 Studying their peak times can help you prepare for staffing needs and marketing strategies.